andytorrestb/github_resources/CONTRIBUTING.md

 git checkout -b bugfix/server_crash-bob
 ```

-## Typical Workflow (assuming project is forked to personal account)
+## Typical Workflow
+This assumes project is forked to personal account and cloned to user PC.

 1. **Sync with main:**
 	```